 A cryptocurrency is a digital or virtual currency that is secured by cryptography, similar to how Ted DiBiase’s briefcase full of cash was protected at all times by Virgil.

-Unlike Virgil, however, present-day cryptography is virtually unbreakable, whereas Virgil is already reportedly broke.
+Unlike Virgil, however, present-day cryptography is virtually unbreakable, whereas Virgil is virtually broke, until he forces you to pay 20 bucks for an autograph.

 Many cryptocurrencies are decentralized networks based on blockchain technology—a distributed ledger enforced by a disparate network of computers, analogous to the National Wrestling Alliance (NWA) during wrestling’s territory era.

-Because the NWA territories were distributed so widely, like the blockchain of cryptocurrency — and because there is an upper limit of how many cryptocurrency “coins” can exist, like the maximum membership of 30 territories in the NWA — the “gold” in both cases retains value.
+Because the NWA territories were distributed so widely, like the blockchain of cryptocurrency — and because there is an upper limit of how many cryptocurrency “coins” can exist, like the maximum membership of 30 territories in the NWA — the “gold”in both cases retains value (10 pounds’ worth, in NWA).

 Cryptocurrencies face criticism for a number of reasons, including their use for illegal activities, exchange rate volatility, and vulnerabilities of the infrastructure underlying them.
 Think of it like this: practically anyone can invent a cryptocurrency, like any schmuck can rent a ring, buy a two-dozen hot dogs and call himself an indy promoter.

-But as the indy scene gets saturated by bloody backyarders bashing one another with light tubes for crowds of a dozen meth-heads, the overall public sentiment toward indy wrestling shifts, resulting in one of wrestling’s inevitable low periods in its cyclic popularity.
-Likewise, while some crytocurrencyies are gaining public respectability, others are the equivalent of Ian Rotten’s IWA Mid-South in 2003.
+But as the indy scene gets saturated by bloody backyarders bashing one another with light tubes for crowds of a dozen fans with half-a-dozen-teeth, the overall public sentiment toward indy wrestling shifts, resulting in one of wrestling’s inevitable low periods in its cyclic popularity.
+Likewise, while some cryptocurrencies are gaining public respectability, others have the reputational equivalent of Ian Rotten’s IWA Mid-South in 2003.

 Cryptocurrencies are systems that allow for secure payments online which are denominated in terms of virtual “tokens,” which are represented by ledger entries internal to the system.
-For a wrestling context, don’t think of “token” in terms of how WWE has traditionally portrayed people of color, but instead think of a ticket to WrestleMania.
-You can’t use that ticket to pay or a 600-dollar replica Intercontinental Championship on eBay, because the ticket is only officially accepted as “currency” as a form of entry into WrestleMania.
+Think of a ticket to WrestleMania.
+You can’t use that ticket to pay or a 600-dollar replica Intercontinental Championship on eBay, because the ticket is only officially accepted as “currency” as a form of entry into WrestleMania, where your view will be obstructed by a giant inflatable palm tree or something.

-The ticket is not currency itself, but a token that represents a scarce resource: that collectible ringside seat that you paid 2,500 actual goddamn dollars for, even though it means you’ll be in debt until you’re 107.
-The ticket’s value is determined by the fact that a stadium can hold a maximum of, say, 90,000 fans, even if WWE artificially inflates that number to 102,00o or whatever.
-A cryptocurrency is like a digital version of your stup
+Your printed ticket is not currency itself, but a token that represents a scarce resource: that collectible ringside seat that you paid 2,500 actual goddamn dollars for, even though it means you’ll be in debt until you’re 107 years old at the earliest.
+The ticket’s value is determined by the fact that a stadium can hold a maximum of, say, 90,000 fans, even if WWE artificially inflates that number to 138,00o or whatever.
+A cryptocurrency is like a digital version of your stub.

 “Crypto” refers to the various encryption algorithms and cryptographic techniques that safeguard these entries, such as elliptical curve encryption, public-private key pairs, and hashing functions.
 Think of these like submission holds that cannot be escaped — like a figure-four that can’t be rolled over, or Chris Jericho’s 447th version of the armbar — but for numbers instead of limbs.